zukunft/zukunft.com/docs/code_functions_all.md

 \-- change_log_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log_list.php
     \-- filter - section for function filter not yet defined that it should be filter in /log/change_log_list.php
+    \-- filter_admin_fields - section for function filter_admin_fields not yet defined that it should be filter in /log/change_log_list.php
     \-- sort_by_time_and_what - section for function sort_by_time_and_what not yet defined that it should be list in /log/change_log_list.php
     \-- head - section for function head not yet defined that it should be list in /log/change_log_list.php
     \-- dsp - section for function dsp not yet defined that it should be list in /log/change_log_list.php